 - Sitemap HTML (Optional): It will help bots to crawl all of your websites URLs if you have a sitemap HTML page at the top or bottom.
 This page will help your website to index better.

-These are the most essential pages before applying for any ad. publisher whether its Google Adsense or Media.net.
+These are the essential pages before applying for any ad. publisher, whether it’s Google Adsense or Media.net.

 Step 4: Copyright-Free Images

-But I strongly recommend you to always use royalty-free images.
-There are dozens of websites available out providing royalty-free images to use in your blog, youtube videos, Instagram, etc without any copyright issue.
+But I strongly recommend you always use royalty-free images.
+There are dozens of websites available out providing royalty-free images to use in your blog, youtube videos, Instagram, etc., without any copyright issue.

-If you are using random images in your blog, I suggest you replace all with copyright-free images before reapplying for Adsense account.
+If you are using random images in your blog, I suggest replacing all with copyright-free images before reapplying for an Adsense account.

 Step 5: Use Top Level Domain

-Google Adsense is a premium publisher, if you use some shady domain extensions like .ga, .ta, .me, .xyz, etc you’ll not get approval at all or even .blogspot.com.
-You may get approval but it would be a hell lot of difficult as compare to top-level domains like .com, .net, .org, etc.
+Google Adsense is a premium publisher; if you use some shady domain extensions like .ga, .ta, .me, .xyz, etc., you’ll not get approval at all or even .blogspot.com.
+You may get approval, but it would be a hell of a lot difficult as compare to top-level domains like .com, .net, .org, etc.